Hacks and Upgrades

 Designing your own custom level layouts

 It is possible to design your own custom BBC 32K, DRAGON, SPECTRUM 48K and ELECTRON level layouts, using some of the hacks described below.
-For the BBC 32K release, you will need to modify the DATA statements of the program supplied with the CHUKEE upgrade.
-A program with exactly the same format of DATA, is suppled with the ELECTRON hack CHUCK-2, allowing levels to be interchanged between these two similar variants.
-Finally, DRAGON and SPECTRUM 48K users are supplied with complete level designers courtesy of Paul Burgin and P&M Software, respectively.
+For the BBC 32K or ELECTRON releases, you can use the Chuckie Egg 2009 level editor package for the Electron.
+The level data is interchangable between these releases, so the end result can be adapted fairly easily for use with the BBC 32K.
+Finally, DRAGON and SPECTRUM 48K users are also supplied with complete level designers courtesy of Paul Burgin and P&M Software, respectively.

 BBC 32K